 I don't have health insurance.
-Under the law, will I have to buy it and what happens if I don’t?
+Under the law, will I have to buy it, and what happens if I don’t?

 I get my health coverage at work and want to keep my current plan.
 Will I be able to do that?
 How will my plan be affected by the health law?

 If you get insurance through your job, it is likely to stay that way.
-But, just as before the law was passed, your employer is not obligated to keep the current plan and may change premiums, deductibles, co-pays and network coverage.
+But, just as before the law was passed, your employer is not obligated to keep your current plan and may change premiums, deductibles, co-pays and network coverage.

 What other parts of the law are now in place?

 Insurers are no longer allowed to deny you coverage or charge you more based on a pre-existing medical condition.
 They also can’t place annual limits on medical coverage of essential health benefits, which include prescription drugs and hospitalization.